cnti-testcatalog/testsuite/README.md

 - [Slides](https://github.com/cnti-testcatalog/testsuite/files/6785788/Crystal.1.0.Crystal.in.the.Cloud_.CNF.Test.Suite.pdf) (PDF)

-## Implementation overview
+## Implementation Overview

 The CNTI Test Catalog leverages upstream tools such as [OPA Gatekeeper](https://github.com/open-policy-agent/gatekeeper), [Helm linter](https://github.com/helm/chart-testing), and [Promtool](https://prometheus.io/docs/prometheus/latest/configuration/unit_testing_rules/) for testing CNFs.
 The upstream tool installation, configuration, and versioning has been made repeatable.

 The test framework and tests (using the upstream tools) are written in the human-readable, compiled language, [Crystal](https://crystal-lang.org/).
 Common capabilities like dependencies between tests and categories are supported.

-Setup of vanilla upstream K8s on [Equinix Metal](https://metal.equinix.com/) is done with the [CNF Testbed](https://github.com/cncf/cnf-testbed/) platform tool chain, which includes [k8s-infra](https://github.com/crosscloudci/k8s-infra), [Kubespray](https://kubespray.io/).
-To add support for other providers, please submit a [Pull Request](https://github.com/cncf/cnf-testbed/pulls) to the [CNF Testbed](https://github.com/cncf/cnf-testbed/) repo.

 ## Code of Conduct

-The CNTI Test Catalog community follows the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/main/code-of-conduct.md).
+The CNTi community follows the [LF's Code of Conduct](https://lfprojects.org/policies/code-of-conduct/).

-## License terms
+## License Terms

-The CNTI Test Catalog is available under the [Apache 2 license](LICENSE.md).
+The CNTi Test Catalog is available under the [Apache 2 license](LICENSE.md).